Is Your Brain More Valuable Than You Know?

 Wait, I Thought You Worked at a Hosting Company!

 I know, it’s a little confusing.
 Here’s a quick explanation.
 Yes, we have many customers of our Cloud PowerPivot hosting service.
 Some of them are using it to provide insight to their own internal organizations, and others are using it to power their own external-facing IaaS offering:

 And yes, it’s about evenly split today between people using it for their own internal needs versus using it as a platform to launch their own IaaS offering.

-For an example of a Self-Service BI customer running on our platform, see this newly-published case study from Microsoft, covering our customer BMD.
+For an example of a Self-Service BI customer running on our platform, [link removed due to 404] see this newly-published case study from Microsoft, covering our customer BMD.
 For an IaaS example, see Black Label Strategies.

 50/50 IaaS Already?

 Does that 50/50 split surprise you?
 It has surprised me.
 Let me say it again: fully half of our Cloud PowerPivot customers are using the platform to operate their own Insight as a Service business.